admindatahandbook/book/testing/index.md

 There is now a greater demand for all kinds of data.
 More than ever before, scholars and analysts have the tools to use data to better understand the economy and society and to inform policy.
 Alongside these advances, data custodians find themselves under pressure to make databases available to outsiders.
 However, the pressure to make data available is not always accompanied by the resources, tools, or expertise needed to do so safely.

 The same advances driving these new demands have a darker side.
 Computing power together with the availability of detailed outside data make it easier than ever for attackers to exploit improperly protected data.
 Therefore, when making data available for research, agency stewards must take great care to also protect the subjects in the data.
 This chapter provides an overview of techniques traditionally used to modify the data to achieve that goal.
 There is a legitimate concern that some of the methods discussed here cannot protect against all possible attacks made possible with modern computing power.
 Those concerns animate the discussion of formal methods that yield provable privacy guarantees elsewhere in this Handbook.

+## Supplemental Materials {-}
+The video of this chapter's webinar presentation can be found [here](https://www.youtube.com/watch?v=GK-N-SN3BrY&list=PL5Dr5MK6NSsqd9eJf_VwPVpp7EXMXM5Hg&index=4).
+The slides for the webinar presentation are available [here](./appendix/discavoid_slides.pdf).

 ## About the Authors {-}